Donald Trump's North Korea Flip-Flop: Today, 'Extraordinary Threat' — Last Week, 'No Longer A Nuclear Threat'

 According to a report by The New York Times, “there is no evidence that the North Koreans have blown up ‘four of their big test sites,’ whether nuclear or missile-related.”
 In May, ahead of the June 12 Trump-Kim summit, North Korea set off some kind of explosion at the main nuclear test site where the country has conducted all of its six known nuclear test blasts.
 But no independent observers were present or permitted at any time to verify that the site was destroyed, the Times reported.

-As Trump made his statements at a White House cabinet meeting on Thursday, claiming that North Korean denuclearization “has already started taking place,” Defense Secretary James Mattis, who was present, also said that the U.S. had was “not aware” that the North Koreans had taken any steps to getting rid of its nuclear weapons or capabilities, according to The Independent newspaper.
+As Trump made his statements at a White House cabinet meeting on Thursday, claiming that North Korean denuclearization “has already started taking place,” Defense Secretary James Mattis, who was present, also said that the U.S. had was “not aware” that the North Koreans had taken any steps to get rid of its nuclear weapons or capabilities, according to The Independent newspaper.

 On June 12, the day of his summit with Kim, Trump declared that North Korea was “already destroying” a missile launching site known as Sohae Satellite Launching Ground, where North Korea launched satellites in 2012 and again in 2016.
 But commercial satellite images of the site showed no sign that the North Koreans were even taking steps to prepare for the destruction of the satellite launch site, according to The Associated Press.